 The number of deaths should also be treated with great caution.
-In all countries, deaths are attributed to the corona virus if a test for SARS-CoV-2 was positive postmortem.
+In all countries, deaths are attributed to COVID-19 if a test for SARS-CoV-2 was positive postmortem.
 That is, such cases are counted even if someone had the virus but did not die from it at all.
 This method of recording is inaccurate, but an actual determination of the cause of death would be immensely costly and almost impossible to achieve.
-Moreover, who is actually recorded as a "corona dead person" is regulated inconsistently depending on the country.
-In some countries, not all deceased are tested; in others, only high-risk groups are tested or only if there is sufficient suspicion.
-Especially in the first months of 2020, there was insufficient viral testing, so even with a strategy in place, still not everyone could be tested.
-In some cases, all deaths in nursing homes were attributed to the Corona virus, even if only one resident tested positive.
+Moreover, who is actually recorded as a "COVID death" is regulated inconsistently depending on the country.
+In some countries, not all deceased are tested, while in others, only high-risk groups are tested or only if there is sufficient suspicion.
+In the first months of 2020, there was insufficient viral testing, so even with a strategy in place, not everyone could be tested.
+In some cases, all deaths in nursing homes were attributed to COVID, even if only one resident tested positive.

 Ultimately, these values represent only a summary per country.
 However, due to the different countermeasures and, above all, the delayed outbreaks in each country, it is not possible to make a prediction for one country based on the simultaneous development in another country.
-Especially the less developed countries with fewer infected persons will often not have recognized a corona infected person as such in the initial phase.
-Also, the number of unreported cases of people already infected is probably drastically higher.
+The less developed countries with fewer infected persons will often not have recognized a COVID-infected person as such in the initial phase, while the number of unreported cases of people already infected is probably drastically higher.